Ho Lap College: School facilities

-The school comprises 26 classrooms, 2 remedial rooms, 5 laboratories, 2 Multimedia Learning Centres, a Computer Room, a Geography Room, an Art and Design Room, a Music Room, a Design and Technology Room, a Home Economics Room, a Library, a Student Activity Room, an Interviewing Room, a Staff Common Room, a PTA Resources Room, a Conditioning Centre and a School Hall.
-All the classrooms, the School Hall and the special rooms are air-conditioned.
+The school comprises 26 classrooms, 2 remedial rooms, 5 laboratories, 1 makerspace laboratory, 2 computer rooms, a geography room, an art and design room, a music room, a home economics room, a library, a student activity room, an interviewing room, a staff common room, a PTA resources room, a conditioning centre and a school hall.
+All the classrooms, the school hall, and the special rooms are air-conditioned.

-The Sik Sik Yuen has been promoting Information Technology (IT) in education.
+The Sik Sik Yuen has been promoting information technology (IT) in education.
 A network has been set up in the school building to link up over 200 computers and 100 notebooks.
 To facilitate teaching and learning, both staff and students can have access to the Internet in all the staff rooms, classrooms and special rooms through a lease line.

 School newsletter

-Resonance is the de facto school newspaper of Ho Lap College. it is published twice a year, covering students' contributions with topics ranging from science and arts to interesting school news.
+Resonance is the de facto school newspaper of Ho Lap College.
+It is published once a year, covering students' contributions with topics ranging from science and arts to interesting school news.

+Beside Resonance, Ho lap College also have School Newsletter.
+It is also publish once a year for parents to know more about Ho Lap College.

-Besides, in 2007, students established Wan Fung(雲峰), a magazine that wholly managed and owned by student.
+In 2007, students established Wan Fung(雲峰), a magazine that wholly managed and owned by student.
 However, due to lack of contribution from other students, it eventually discontinued in 2011.

 Achievements

-Ho Lap College is a Band-1 co-educational grammar school in Hong Kong.
-Students of HLC have always excelled academically.
-Ho Lap College has a few current students and alumni who achieved 8As in HKCEE and 4As in HKALE.
-The school also provide students with an environment to foster a well-rounded development, offering guidance in morality and encouraging participation in extra-curricular activities such as various sports, dancing and drama.

-Drama and sports

-The Drama Club, Basketball, Swimming and Dance Teams have won numerous prizes in the 40-year school history.
+Ho Lap College students achieve different award in different section.

+Co-curricular Activities

+Ho Lap College offer various co-curricular activities and clubs for students.